DLeenheer/DLeenheer.github.io/README.md

 ## Dana Leenheer

-## CSPB 3112 Peofessional Development
+## CSPB 3112 Professional Development

 ## University of Colorado Boulder
 This website displays information for my data analysis project as part of my CSPB 3112 class at CU Boulder.